-This language ((i) Layover) does not apply to extraboard operators on regular run assignments or hold-downs.
+The layover penalty and meal allowance will not apply to extraboard operators on regular run assignments or hold-downs.

 (j) Days Off for Extraboard Operators.
-An extraboard operator may request, in advance of the applicable date, unpaid time off in half-day increments: one-half day (12 hours) off, one day (24 hours) off, one and one-half days (36 hours) off, two days (48 hours) off and so forth.
+An extraboard operator may request time off in half-day increments: one-half day (12 hours) off, one day (24 hours) off, one and one-half days (36 hours) off, two days (48 hours) off and so forth.
 The Company will grant time off, as requested, staffing permitting.